BrendanShortall/Verilog-Projects/README.md

 # Verilog-Projects
-Repository containing various Verilog projects
+Repository containing various Verilog projects.
+Each folder contains the design sources and test beds.